rachidmoriarty/pdfmerge/readme.md

 # Deploy Django using Nginx, Celery, Redis and Postgresql with Docker
+pip install PyPDF2

 A boilerplate to deploy Django with cool stuff.
 Also serves as an example project from these tutorial:
 1. <a href="https://ruddra.com/docker-django-nginx-postgres/">Deploy Django, Gunicorn, NGINX, Postgresql using Docker</a>